 Capital assets are recorded at cost at the date of acquisition or acquisition value at the date of donation if acquired by gift.
 Depreciation is computed using the straight-line method over the estimated useful life of each asset.
-Assets under capital lease obligations are depreciated over the shorter of the lease term or their respective estimated useful lives.
 The following estimated useful lives are being used by the Hospital: